dlcbld/BuildSpecSampleFiles/examples/java-maven/README.md

    - Select the external connection you created above
    - Give the HTTPS URL to the repo which contains your application.
    - Select main branch.

+### Create a Container Registry repository
+Create a [Container Registry repository](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm) for the `hello_world_image` container image built in the Managed Build stage.
+1. You can name the repo: `java-docker-buildspec-sample-image`.
+So if you create the repository in the Ashburn region, the path is iad.ocir.io/TENANCY-NAMESPACE/java-docker-buildspec-sample-image
+2. Set the repository access to private for security reasons.
+You can add policies to manage access for the same.

 ### Create a DevOps Artifact for your container image repository
 Reference :  https://docs.oracle.com/en-us/iaas/Content/devops/using/containerimage_repository_artifact.htm